 Ste Action

-p

-1 Display the Model Wizard.

-2 Select the 'Model Patterns' tab.

-3 Highlight the Technology.
+р 1 Display the Start Page 'Create from Pattern' tab (the Model Wizard).
+2 Click on the <perspective name=""> button and select the required technology.</perspective> 3 Highlight the Technology.
 4 Select the Technology standards to import.

-5 Click OK to import the framework to your model.
+5 Clickon the Create Model(s) button to import the framework to your model.